 The theories and stages involved in the acquisition of speech and language skills from birth to adolescence are examined.
 Included are the subsystems of language and normal and abnormal speech and language development.

-Prerequisite: COMM 251 and COMM 255.
+Prerequisite: COMM 251 or COMM 251W and COMM 255 or COMM 255W.

 Offered: Fall.